 You can find answers to some frequently asked questions about the RZLT and how to make a submission here.

-Submissions can be made to:
+Submissions can be made by 1 April to:

-Please note your submission must clearly identify the site and outline what change (i.e. inclusion or exclusion of land on a local authority map, or the date on which the site first met the criteria for inclusion on the map) to the Residential Zoned Land Tax mapping you are seeking, as well as provide a justification for the change sought.
+Please note your submission must clearly identify the site and outline what change (i.e. exclusion of land on a local authority map, or the date on which the site first met the criteria for inclusion on the map) to the Residential Zoned Land Tax mapping you are seeking, as well as provide a justification for the change sought.
 The submission must state the criteria set out in Section 653B of the Taxes Consolidation Act 1997 on which you rely in your submission for the land being in or out of scope.
 The local authority may also request additional information after the receipt of your submission (e.g. proof of ownership or further information).

 If you are making a submission in respect of land that you own or on behalf of the landowner, please note the following: